 By no means were all the records generated by these courts forwarded to the Admiralty in London and so many were never transferred to The National Archives.

 9. Slave trade

-In 1807 the slave trade was abolished in all British possessions and after that date many examples of the navy’s enforcement of this are to be found, especially in HCA 49/97, cases adjudicated in the court of vice-admiralty for Sierra Leone.
+In 1807 the slave trade was abolished in all British possessions and from 1808 many examples of the navy’s enforcement of this are to be found, especially in HCA 49/97, cases adjudicated in the court of vice-admiralty for Sierra Leone.

 In 1821 William Rothery was appointed by the treasury to report on all cases involving slavery in admiralty, vice-admiralty and mixed commission (held jointly with representatives of the other country involved) courts.
 In 1860 he was succeeded by his son Henry, who remained in the post until 1888, by which time the work was greatly diminished.
 Their reports are to be found in HCA 35, 1821-1891.